garyfleming/continuous-entropy/continuous-entropy.md

 # Continuous Integration

-All developers merge their code to a shared mainline at __least__ once a day.
+All developers/testers merge their code to a shared mainline at __least__ once a day.

 ^ Just this practice accelerates teams
 ^ Continuous Integration...
 Build server ensures correctness.
 This pushes people towards good, advanced practice like TDD etc. Problems come to light faster.
 This is a good thing.
 It's GOOD that you're suddenly getting a lot of merge conflicts -> Design conversations early.
 Rather than merge hell later.